WEX (WEX)

 Jagtar Narula, Chief Financial Officer

-Jagtar Narula was appointed Chief Financial Officer of WEX in May 2022.
-Previously, he served as CFO of 3D Systems Inc. from 2020 to 2022.
-Before that, he oversaw corporate strategy and business development for Blackbaud Inc., where he also led investor relations, financial planning, and investment strategy.
-Narula held several finance leadership roles at Xerox, including financial planning, acquisition operations, and strategy.
-Prior to Xerox, he spent nearly a decade in investment banking and private equity, indicating experience with private equity-backed companies or transactions.
+Jagtar Narula was appointed Chief Financial Officer of WEX, effective May 25, 2022.
+Before joining WEX, he served as CFO of 3D Systems Corporation.
+His previous experience includes overseeing corporate strategy and business development for Blackbaud, Inc., where he also managed investor relations, financial planning, and investment strategy.
+Mr. Narula held several finance leadership roles at Xerox, focusing on financial planning, acquisition operations, and strategy.
+Earlier in his career, he spent nearly ten years in investment banking and private equity.
+He has a strong background in executing and integrating acquisitions.

 Karen Stroup, Chief Digital Officer

-Karen Stroup joined WEX in 2022 as Chief Digital Officer, a newly created role, bringing over 15 years of experience in product management, digital, and innovation, primarily in financial services.
-Prior to WEX, she served as Chief Digital Officer at Thomson Reuters.
-Her previous experience also includes roles as SVP, Product and Innovation at Capital One Financial Services and VP, Product Management at Intuit.
+Karen Stroup joined WEX in 2022 as the company's first Chief Digital Officer.
+She brings over 15 years of experience in leading product management, digital, and innovation organizations, primarily within financial services and focused on software-as-a-service offerings.
+Prior to WEX, Ms. Stroup was the Chief Digital Officer at Thomson Reuters.
+Her previous roles include SVP, Product and Innovation at Capital One Financial Services, and VP, Product Management at Intuit.

 AI Analysis | Feedback